 Chains (Seeds of America) by Laurie Halse Anderson

-Live the Civil War time period through the eyes of an African-American girl named Isabel and her friend, Cuzon.
+Live the Revolutionary War time period through the eyes of an African-American girl named Isabel and her friend, Cuzon.
 Enslaved, escaped, or enlisted, these two are determined survivors.
 The writing is amazing and the stories are captivating.
 I love and highly recommend these books; they’ll transport your 5th grade students back into this time in U.S. history.
 Boxed Set Here.

 Paper Wishes by Lois Sepahban

 It would be hard as an author not to vilify this country for sending thousands of Japanese Americans to prison camps.
 But this author doesn’t.
 She just skillfully shares the evocative story of 10-year old Manami of Washington State, who is sent with her family to a dusty camp, leaving behind her beloved dog, Yujiin, and everything else her family-owned.
 Devastated, Manami stops speaking.
 Her story is painful, sprinkled with hope, and all too real.
 Schools don’t always teach this shameful history — but they need to start.